jhihsheng/jbook/workflow_JBook.md

    ```bash
    pip install ghp-import
    ```
-2. Update the settings for your GitHub pages site:

-    a.
-Use the `gh-pages` branch to host your website.
+2. Update the settings for your GitHub pages site: Use the `gh-pages` branch to host your website.

-    b.
-Choose root directory `/` if you're building the book in it's own repository.
-       Choose `/docs` directory if you're building documentation with jupyter-book.

 3. From the `main` branch of your book's root directory (which should contain the `_build/html` folder) call `ghp-import` and point it to your HTML files, like so: